ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-alter-edition.markdown

 {% include templates/DOA-Alter-box-topper.html %}

+## Case differences

+The first wave of Dawn of Ashes Alter Edition cases were sealed with clear tape, whilst the second wave were sealed with Grand Archive-branded tape.

 ## Pack contents

 Each Dawn of Ashes Alter Edition booster box contains 24 booster packs, and each booster pack contains 12 cards (288 cards per box).